Real restored home movies from the 1930s-1980s

 View showcase →

-Quick Answers
+Quick answers

 What kind of footage does Stockfilm offer?

-Stockfilm offers restored 8mm and Super 8 home movie footage from the 1930s-1980s.
+Stockfilm licenses restored 8mm and Super 8 home movie footage from the 1930s-1980s.
 The archive includes family life, travel, holidays, street scenes, military footage, sports, and everyday moments captured across 129 countries and 1,435+ cities.

 How do I license a clip?